-The West Bolivar Consolidated School District reports the following major governmental funds:
+The school district reports the following major governmental funds:

-General Fund - This is the West Bolivar Consolidated School District's primary operating fund.
+General Fund - This is the school district's primary operating fund.
 The general fund is used to account for and report all financial resources not accounted for and reported in another fund.